Opale: Propriétés, Vertus et Origine - Petite Vagabonde

 B. Virtues and Benefits of Opal

-1. Beliefs surrounding Healing and Soothing Properties
+1. Beliefs surrounding the Healing and Soothing Properties

 2. Use of Opal in Lithotherapy

 IV.
-How to Combine and Maintain Opal
+How to Pair and Maintain Opal

-1. Suggestions on Associations
+1. Suggestions for Associations

-Opal is a multifaceted stone that can be associated with various other precious stones, both aesthetically and energetically.
-Aesthetically, stones with solid or soft colors, such as rose quartz, turquoise or amethyst, can complement the vibrant color schemes of opal.
-Energetically, the marriage of opal with stones such as labradorite, known for its transformative power, or lapis lazuli, known for its calming energy, can create a harmonious balance.
+Opal is a multifaceted stone that can be associated with various other precious stones, both aesthetically and energetically.Aesthetically, stones with solid or soft colors, such as rose quartz, turquoise, or amethyst, can complement the vibrant play of colors in opal.
+Energetically, pairing opal with stones such as labradorite, known for its transformative power, or lapis lazuli, known for its calming energy, can create a harmonious balance.

 2. Examples of Jewelry